 All members must work a minimum of 20 days to stay on the Secondary OT roster.
-If you are off the OT Roster for one year you have to go through Recruitment.
-See page 20.

-If you are a retired teacher you can work a maximum of 50 days-plus.
+Retired teachers can work a maximum of 50 days-plus.
 See the OTPP website for details.
-The OTBU D12 is not able to advise retired OTs on OTPP rules.
+The OT-BU D12 is not able to advise retired OTs on OTPP rules.